uchitnm/uchitnm/README.md

   </a>
 </p>

-- 🌱 I’m proficient in
+- 🌱 also proficient in
     + ARM

 ## Tools 🧰 & Frameworks 🧰: